weihaox/awesome-image-translation/content/visual-contents-creation.md

 # Visual Contents Generation and Manipulation

+The ultimate vision of my research is to manifest the physical world through imagination.
+I am interested in developing human-centric general intelligent systems that are:
+- controllable for naive users to create, edit, share, and use visual contents;
+- interpretable about the components, principle, and predictions;
+- generalizable to real-world applications such as different domains with limited data;
+- trustworthy with no risks on fairness, privacy, and ethics.

 This repository is about *controllable, interpretable, and generalizable visual contents creation*, which is primaly a collection of papers on image, video, 3D shape generation and manipulation with the guidance by text, audio, camera pose, or other information.
 The Controlable Parameters can be Camera, Pose, Lighting, Color, Texture, Semantics, Expression, Speech.

 ## Table of Contents